-With those change in SEO difficulty we recommend using as specific keywords as possible.
+With those change in SEO difficulty, we recommend using as specific keywords as possible.
 That means if you have a store that sells products of other brands, you should try and rank for brand specific keywords and avoid more generic keywords (levi jeans boston, samsung galaxy s5, strathmore handmade paper, etc.).

 If you have a store with your own brand, then you will have to choose more organic keywords (buy jeans in boston, affordable handmade paper, etc.).
 Keep in mind the keyword difficulty.

 The process for those kinds of stores will not differ but the lists will be different.
-In our examples we will use a store that is a combination of those two so you will see both sides.
+In our examples, we will use a store that is a combination of those two so you will see both sides.

-Step 1: Write Down Keywords You Would Use To Find Your Products
+Step 1: Write Down Keywords You Would Use to Find Your Products

 We will use Paperistas in our example.
 The store sells its own brand and also other brands.

-Own-brand stores will probably choose keywords that are more generic where stores that sell other brand will be better off choosing branded keywords.
+Own-brand stores will probably choose keywords that are more generic where stores that sell other brands will be better off choosing branded keywords.
 You don’t have to think about keyword difficulty at this point.
 Just choose the most relevant and natural keywords.

 This list will be used to find other, most probably longer variations.
 Save your spreadsheet file so you can revisit this list later.

-Step 2: List All Your Products Per Category
+Step 2: List All Your Products per Category

 Put all your products in an existing file.
 You can separate your products by categories in different sheets.
 That will make your navigation through the file easier.

 All those products should have dedicated pages with description, prices, availability and all the other information a product page must have.
-At the end of this process we will find keywords to pair them with those pages.
+At the end of this process, we will find keywords to pair them with those pages.
 After investing some SEO effort into it, you will start ranking higher for those products.

-Step 3: List All Keywords Mentioned On Bing And Google Related Searches
+Step 3: List All Keywords Mentioned on Bing and Google Related Searches

 This is the first step where you are searching for new keyword variations.
 You simply cannot think of all variations yourself so it’s important to do these kinds of steps.
 It will help you uncover keywords for your pages.